kenwdelong/stability-utils/README.md

 	</dependency>

 ## Releases
+### 1.3.8 (March 17, 2016)
+- top o' the mornin' to ya!
+- added escalating delay to retry interceptor
+- added logging of retried calls to retry interceptor
+- refactored some code in EhcacheExaminer

 ### 1.3.7 (February 15, 2016)
 - turn off (by default) the sending of method-level data to Graphite from the performance monitor.
 To re-enable, see the documentation section below.